-3.49 The NPPF (paragraph 89) considers the construction of new buildings for the provision of appropriate facilities for outdoor sport and recreation to be appropriate in the Green Belt, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it.
-It reasonably follows, therefore, that the change of use of land in the Green Belt for outdoor sport and recreation is appropriate.

-3.50 The Council recognises that the District's countryside offers the opportunity for numerous leisure and recreational activities as outlined in the Core Strategy.
+- 3.50 The NPPF (paragraph 89) considers the construction of new buildings for the provision of appropriate facilities for outdoor sport and recreation to be appropriate in the Green Belt, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it.
+The NPPF (paragraph 81) also supports opportunities to enhance the beneficial use of the Green Belt, for example through providing opportunities for outdoor sport and recreation. - 3.51 The Council recognises that the District's countryside offers the opportunity for numerous leisure and recreational activities as outlined in the Core Strategy.
 Equestrian facilities and playing pitches, in particular, are supported as appropriate forms of rural diversification for leisure and recreational purposes in the countryside.
 However, other forms of small-scale leisure and recreational activities may be considered appropriate provided that they do not have an undue impact on the openness of the Green Belt and character of the countryside.